damitasalmon/jade-resume/README.md

+this is a templified verision of Louisa Barrett's Resume Theme

+#Louisa's Notes:

 ## Resume Redesign

 A few notes on the design decisions behind the adaptation of my print resume to a static HTML/CSS page.